AgadooAgadoo/farcaster-hubble-replicator/README.md

 And fyi, am a complete docker/linux/shell script left curver, so please let me know what should be changed below :)

-### Issue

-Installing hubble and replicator so they can work together locally is not trivial (most likely due to issues with HUB_HOST and the error "Unhandled promise rejection: Error: Unable to communicate with xyz:2283).

-The reason for this - the hubble and replicator are installed in different docker containers (using different docker networks).
-This means that out of the box, they can't 'see' each other locally.

 ### Install links

 Please see the [Farcaster documentation](https://docs.farcaster.xyz/hubble/install) for full details.